n-wbrown/git_exercises_file_history/README.md

 # README

-This respository is for a git tutorial presentation on 2023-11-07.
+This repository is for a git tutorial presentation on 2023-11-07.